indieopensource/paid-license/terms.md

 Subject to [Change Process](#Change_Process):

-1. If _Customer_ breaches this agreement, _Developer_ gives _Notice_ of the breach, and _Customer_ does not cure the breach within 30 calendar days, _Developer_ may end this agreement immediately.
+1. If _Customer_ breaches this agreement, _Developer_ gives _Notice_ of the breach, and _Customer_ does not cure the breach within 30 calendar days of receiving _Notice_, _Developer_ may end this agreement immediately.

 2.  _Developer_ may end this agreement when it would otherwise automatically renew by giving _Notice_ at least 30 calendar days ahead of time.